MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SafeLinksRule.md

 ```

 ### -ExceptIfSentToMemberOf
-The ExceptIfSentToMemberOf parameter specifies an exception that looks for messages sent to members of groups.
+The ExceptIfSentToMemberOf parameter specifies an exception that looks for messages sent to members of distribution groups, mail-enabled security groups, or sent to Microsoft 365 Groups.
 You can use any value that uniquely identifies the group.
 For example:

 - Name
 - Alias